Daniel-Fuerst/logscan-continued/README.md

 # Logscan / About
-Simple Bash application that scans log files for errors. \n
+Simple Bash application that scans log files for errors.

 <!> This script is written in bash and may only work on linux devices <!>

 # Installation